 If the "Pan to mark" checkbox is selected, then when you select a different mark from the mark control, the channel viewer will pan to that mark.
-This can be useful to inspect the same spots in several different images.
+This can be useful to inspect the same spots in several different images, especially when zoomed in tight to the image.